 SFA holds ceremony to christen Robert and Kathy Lehmann Chemistry Building

-SFA holds ceremony to christen Robert and Kathy Lehmann Chemistr - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen The Robert and Kathy Lehmann Chemistry Building was named to bring recognition to the couple's ongoing support of SFA.
-The Robert and Kathy Lehmann Chemistry Building was named to bring recognition to the couple's ongoing support of SFA.
+SFA holds ceremony to christen Robert and Kathy Lehmann Chemistr - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
+ABC, 24/7, Telemundo - The Robert and Kathy Lehmann Chemistry Building was named to bring recognition to the couple's ongoing support of SFA.

 Add your comments below